Underground Railroad: Traveling conditions

 Routes were often purposely indirect to confuse pursuers.
 Most escapes were by individuals or small groups; occasionally, there were mass escapes, such as with the Pearl incident.
 The journey was often considered particularly difficult and dangerous for women or children.
 Children were sometimes hard to keep quiet or were unable to keep up with a group.
 In addition, enslaved women were rarely allowed to leave the plantation, making it harder for them to escape in the same ways that men could.
 Although escaping was harder for women, some women were successful.
 One of the most famous and successful conductors (people who secretly traveled into slave states to rescue those seeking freedom) was Harriet Tubman, a woman who escaped slavery.

 Due to the risk of discovery, information about routes and safe havens was passed along by word of mouth, although in 1896 there is a reference to a numerical code used to encrypt messages.
 Southern newspapers of the day were often filled with pages of notices soliciting information about fugitive slaves and offering sizable rewards for their capture and return.
 Federal marshals and professional bounty hunters known as slave catchers pursued freedom seekers as far as the Canada–U.S. border.

+Freedom seekers (runaway slaves) foraged, fished, and hunted for food on their journey to freedom on the Underground Railroad.
+With these ingredients, they prepared one-pot meals (stews), a West African cooking method.
+Enslaved and free Black people left food outside their front doors to provide nourishment to the freedom seekers.
+The meals created on the Underground Railroad became a part of the foodways of Black Americans called soul food.